merziy/test-shopify-store/README.md

 # Custom Shopify Theme

 This is a Shopify theme I developed based on the Shopify theme [Dawn](https://github.com/Shopify/dawn).
-I picked Dawn becayse of it's semantic HTML/Liquid focused approach that minimizes JavaScript for a very fast and minimal website.
+I picked Dawn because of it's semantic HTML/Liquid focused approach that minimizes JavaScript for a very fast and minimal website.

 ## Features